 If you have any questions about the Marketing concentration, email Professor Philip Dover, Marketing Concentration Advisor.

-* Fast Track students must be able to attend courses on campus, at least once a week, and should discuss their interest in the concentration with their program manager before declaring the concentration.
+* Blended Learning students must be able to attend courses on campus, at least once a week, and should discuss their interest in the concentration with their program manager before declaring the concentration.